 Improve lives worldwide

-Another approach to the traditional care package is a “care bag” for children in need: Decorate a fabric bag or fill one you find with a mix of essentials and fun items, such as toothpaste, soap, toys and crayons.
+Create a “care bag” for children in need: Decorate a fabric bag or fill one you find with a mix of essentials and fun items, such as toothpaste, soap, toys and crayons.
 The Care Bags Foundation distributes the bags through child-service agencies across the country; other bags are hand-delivered to displaced, abused and disadvantaged kids worldwide.
 When you visit their website, click on “About Us” and then “What You Can Do.”

 Help kids facing cancer